Joe Scarborough against the world

 Well, I don't know if Chuck Todd was directing that towards me or the other people that were attacking.
 In fact, I responded saying I know that Chuck Todd is just as disturbed as me that people are actually lying and misrepresenting what happened.
 And I'm sure that Chuck, being the good journalist that he is, doesn't believe that, that reporters should misrepresent facts and not even pick up the phone, and call people who make sure they have the facts right.
 Some -- I'm sure Chuck is on my side on this one.

 Interesting.
-So, if you were not limited to 140 characters, what is the message you would like to send to Deb Sopan, Callum Borchers, Maggie Haberman -- what is your message to them?
+So, if you were not limited to 140 characters, what is the message you would like to send to Sopan Deb, Callum Borchers, Maggie Haberman -- what is your message to them?

 Well, I don't really -- well, you know what, actually, I do have a message.
 And it's something that we talked about this morning on the show, and we've been talking about for some time.
 That, don't let Donald Trump get into your head.
 Don't let him change the basic rules of journalism.
 You still pick up the phone, you still ask questions.
 Facts still matter.
 You still pursue stories that matter to people across the country instead of venting or trying to write the most snide tweet or the most snide article.